DevanB/build-error-notifier/README.md

 backslach file path delimiters as of now, but it would be an easy fix if someone wants it.

 ### Don't I need to tell it which build tool to scan for?
 In the current version, no. It will scan for everything.
-It's simple and I don't think there'll be any discernible performance impact from this.
+It's simple and I don't think there'll be any real performance impact from this.